-As outlined in the guidelines for mandated notifiers (PDF 1.2MB), certain people have a legal obligation to report suspicion that a child or young person is, or may be, at risk, where this suspicion occurs in the course of their work or when carrying out official duties.
+As outlined in the South Australia Mandatory Reporting Guide, certain people have a legal obligation to report suspicion that a child or young person is, or may be, at risk, where this suspicion occurs in the course of their work or when carrying out official duties.

 Under the Children and Young People (Safety) Act 2017, the following people are mandated notifiers:

 - registered or enrolled nurses